JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/stormland-fix-grip-index-controllers-edit.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

 Once you’ve clicked that Edit button you’ll see all buttons their actions.
-We're here to fix the Left and Right A buttons and the Thumbpads.
+We only have to fix the Left/Right A buttons and disable the trackpads.

 Each button can be edited by clicking the little pencil icon that appears when you point at the text in each box.
 Don't forget to De-Select Mirror Mode so you can assign the right and left controller buttons independently.